python/importlib_resources/importlib_resources/docs/migration.rst

 that if the resource is in a zip file, ``pkg_resources()`` will extract the file and return the name of the temporary file it created.
-The problem is that ``pkg_resources()`` also *implicitly* cleans up this temporary file, without control or its lifetime by the programmer.
+The problem is that ``pkg_resources()`` also *implicitly* cleans up this temporary file, without control over its lifetime by the programmer.

 ``importlib_resources`` takes a different approach.
 Its equivalent API is the ``path()`` function, which returns a context manager providing a